Deitmar-Phillotts/Deitmar_Phillpotts.io/README.md

 My late father played a part in shaping my life story.
 One day he said to me "*I trust no one, not even you*."
 He is dead now, and now I miss him.
 He made me self sufficient, I am never afraif to try new things.
 To move on, so I have never settled long enough.
 In a bad way, He made me sceptical.
 Where as I don't believe in luck, only input will pay.
 And Earth will have her way.
 Trust only **God**.
+Pablo , a Rastafarian who taught me how to appreciate life and how to genuinely love people.
+He was a people person.

 ### Me
   I am easily bored, and I realized that as I got older I am not able to read for long periods anymore.